microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/README.md

 # Part 3.
-Cascading Stylesheets (CSS)
+Cascading Style Sheets (CSS)

 HTML is used to define the structure of the information you're displaying on your page.
-Cascading Stylesheets (CSS) is used to indicate how that information should be displayed.
+Cascading Style Sheets (CSS) are used to indicate how that information should be displayed.
 This separation of focus areas enables greater flexibility and accessibility for your pages.

-In this module, we'll explore how CSS works, how items are selected, and the most important lesson about CSS: boxes.
-Here are the lessons we will discuss in this module:
+In this module, you'll explore how CSS works, how items are selected, and the most important lesson about CSS: boxes.
+Here are the lessons discussed in this module:

 1. [Start Here: What Is CSS?](./introduction_to_css.md)
 2. [CSS Selectors](./css_selectors.md)